Smugglers Notch, United States: Family Ski Guide

 Compare to Jay Peak: similar family orientation, but Jay has better natural snow (400 inches annually vs Smugglers' ~250) and an indoor waterpark that saves storm days.
 Compare to Bretton Woods: similar self-contained family model, but Bretton Woods has a more upscale lodge setting and access that doesn't close in storms.

-If this resort is not the right fit for your family, consider Jay Peak for better snow, waterpark included with lodging, and comparable pricing.
+If this one gives you pause, consider Jay Peak for better snow, waterpark included with lodging, and comparable pricing.

 Would we recommend Smugglers Notch?